 Emerson holds a B.A. from Yale University and a J.D., magna cum laude, from the University of Michigan Law School, where he received the State Bar of Michigan Real Property Law Award and Certificates of Merit in Evidence and Federal Indian Law.

-Emerson is currently a member of the Leelanau County Brownfield Redevelopment Authority and the Leelanau County Land Bank Authority, and he is a former member of the Empire Village Council.
+Emerson is currently a member of the Leelanau County Brownfield Redevelopment Authority and the Leelanau County Land Bank Authority, and he is a director of Traverse Area Recreation and Transportation Trails (TART), a non-profit trails advocacy organization.

-Before joining Olson, Bzdok & Howard, Emerson worked for the Natural Resources Defense Council in Chicago, the National Wildlife Federation in Ann Arbor, and The Atlantic magazine in Boston.
+Before joining Olson, Bzdok & Howard, Emerson worked as a legal intern for the Natural Resources Defense Council in Chicago, the National Wildlife Federation in Ann Arbor, and The Atlantic magazine in Boston.
+Emerson is also a former Trustee of the Village of Empire.

 Emerson lives in Leelanau County with his wife and two daughters.